RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser. No. 66510/README.md

 The four rubber feet are also removed before cleaning, as they can become "sticky" if exposed to retrobrighting chemicals.

 After cleaning, the top and bottom covers look much better.
-There are some cable burn marks (and marks in general) on the covers.
+There are several cable burn marks (and marks in general) on the covers.
 I will leave these as they are, as they do not significantly affect the aesthetics.
+Removing some of the marks was quite hard, and had to be handled with isopropanol.

-Below are some pictures of the covers after cleaning—but before retrobrighting.
+Below are some picture of the covers after cleaning—but before retrobrighting.
+As can be seen from the picture, the covers have yellowed in many places.

 <p align="center">
     <img src="Images/Case_07.jpeg" alt="Description" width="800">